oitofelix/elpa/index.md

 [info-rename-buffer](https://github.com/oitofelix/info-rename-buffer) | Rename Info buffers to match manuals | | |

-I maintain this ELPA using [elpa-deploy](https://github.com/oitofelix/elpa-deploy).
+In case you are interested, I maintain this ELPA using [elpa-deploy](https://github.com/oitofelix/elpa-deploy).

-I have also contributed for other Emacs packages which I’m not the main author thereof, either creating new modules or improving existing ones.
+I have also contributed for other Emacs packages of which I’m not the main author, either by creating new modules or improving existing ones.
 These are available from other sources, but I list them here for completeness.